-If your company has employees that drive a personal vehicle for business, you probably use the IRS mileage rate to reimburse expenses.
-If so, you are using the wrong tool for the task, and your company is exposed to uncontrollable costs and unnecessary risks.
+If your company uses the IRS business mileage rate to reimburse employees, you are using the wrong tool for the task.
+This leaves your company exposed to uncontrollable costs and unnecessary risks.
 Similarly, if your company is considering a change to the IRS rate, there are some risks you should evaluate before making the change.

 Many people do not know that:

-- If you have any low mileage travelers in a state with an indemnification labor code, then you are potentially exposed to labor code violations and lawsuits due to under-reimbursed business mileage.
+- If you employ low mileage travelers in a state with an indemnification labor code, then you are potentially exposed to labor code violations and lawsuits due to under-reimbursed business mileage.

 - When you pay the IRS mileage rate, your mileage log will largely determine your costs.

-The Standard Mileage Rate, or government rate, is published each year by the IRS as a cents-per-mile guide for individual tax deductions.
-This mileage rate was designed to help taxpayers estimate and deduct un-reimbursed business vehicle expenses rather than catalog and write off actual expenses.
-In other words, an individual tax payer can use the government rate to avoid tracking and claiming receipts and instead use a standard rate to calculate the deduction, saving a lot of time.
+The IRS standard mileage rate, or government rate, is published each year by the IRS as a cents-per-mile guide for individual tax deductions.
+This mileage rate was designed to help taxpayers calculate and deduct un-reimbursed business vehicle expenses rather than catalog and write off actual expenses.
+In other words, an individual tax payer could use the government rate to avoid tracking and claiming receipts and instead use a standard rate to calculate the deduction, saving a lot of time.

 Many organizations will use the IRS government rate because it is easy to calculate business mileage, multiply it by the rate, and deliver a tax-free reimbursement.
 In addition, employers often lack the methodology to establish a more accurate rate for their particular employees.
 But in doing so, they either expose employee income to company expenses, or expose the company to additional costs beyond what the employees actually need.

-- The IRS standard mileage rate can bring labor code violations—and lawsuits
+The IRS business mileage rate can bring labor code violations—and lawsuits.

 If you have employees in states with laws that govern reimbursements, you could be exposed to potential lawsuits.
 The IRS rate has been universally accepted as the “standard” for reimbursements in states where you are required to indemnify employees for vehicle-related business expenses.
 For the most part companies accept over-reimbursing high mileage business travelers.
 However, the low mileage business travelers should cause you concern.
 If a low mileage business traveler can prove that their expenses exceed their reimbursement, they could file a labor code violation—and if there are enough of these low mileage drivers, this could turn into a class action suit.